metio/terraform-provider-k8s/docs/data-sources/velero_io_restore_v1_manifest.md

 page_title: "k8s_velero_io_restore_v1_manifest Data Source - terraform-provider-k8s"
 subcategory: "velero.io"
 description: |-
-  Restore is a Velero resource that represents the application of resources from a Velero backup to a target Kubernetes cluster.
+  Restore is a Velero resource that represents the application ofresources from a Velero backup to a target Kubernetes cluster.
 ---

 # k8s_velero_io_restore_v1_manifest (Data Source)

-Restore is a Velero resource that represents the application of resources from a Velero backup to a target Kubernetes cluster.
+Restore is a Velero resource that represents the application ofresources from a Velero backup to a target Kubernetes cluster.

 ## Example Usage